3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsubsection{Dependent Variables}

-We measure the skin conductivity from the 3D-printed and the commercially available Grove EDA sensor.
-The conductivity is measured in Siemens, a common measure for electrical conductivity.
-The conductivity of the 3D-printed and Grove sensor is measured at the same time.
-The sampling rate is synchronized between both sensors.
+We measure the skin conductance from the 3D-printed and commercially available Grove EDA electrodes using Siemens, a standard measure for electrical conductance.
+The conductance of the 3D-printed and Grove electrodes was measured simultaneously, and the sampling rate was synchronized between both sensors.